Conformance Testing of Relational DBMS Against SQL Specifications: Evaluation

-\textbf{RQ1: Bugs and inconsistencies. } We ran \tool{} on four RDBMSs for a period of 3 months and reported the detected issues to the corresponding developer communities.
-Table~\ref{tab:bugs} shows the details of the confirmed bugs and inconsistencies in four RDBMSs detected by \tool{}.
-We have submitted 30 issues and 19 of them are confirmed by the developers as bugs.
 Among the confirmed bugs, 1 has been reported previously and 1 has been fixed.
-The remaining 11 issues are confirmed as inconsistencies, and the developers claim that they were their design choices.
-Among the 11 inconsistencies, 2 of them are due to violation of the SQL specification and 9 of them are due to unclear descriptions in the SQL specification.
+The remaining 13 issues are confirmed as inconsistencies, and the developers claim that they were their design choices.
+Among the 13 inconsistencies, 2 of them are due to violation of the SQL specification and 11 of them are due to unclear descriptions in the SQL specification.
 Developers of different RDBMSs could have different interpretations on the SQL specification, and thus design and implement their RDBMS differently.
 Among the nine inconsistencies arising from unclear standard descriptions, eight inconsistencies were detected in both MySQL (109147, 109148, 109836, 109845, 109962, 110711) and TiDB (42773, 40995).
 The queries triggering the inconsistencies have the same results when executed in MySQL, TiDB, and MariaDB databases, and are different from that of PostgreSQL.
 It is noteworthy that \textit{all four databases have been extensively tested by existing methods~\cite{rigger2020testing, rigger2020detecting, rigger2020finding}, yet \tool{} is still able to detect bugs that were not detected by those approaches.} By a careful inspection on the detected bugs, we find that most of them indeed violate the SQL specification.
 One of the most representative bugs is related to the mishandling of \texttt{NULL} operands in keyword operations.
 According to the SQL specification, ``\textit{If the value of one or more, $<$string value expression$>$s, $<$datetime value expression$>$s, $<$interval value expression$>$s, and $<$collection value expression$>$s that are simply contained in a $<$numeric value function$>$ is the \texttt{NULL} value, then the result of the $<$numeric value function$>$ is the \texttt{NULL} value}"~\cite{iso-sql-null}.
 However, MySQL violates the specification by returning non-\texttt{NULL} results when operating on \texttt{NULL} values.
 One bug in MySQL (110438), three bugs in TiDB (42375, 42377, 42378) and one bug in DuckDB (6804) belong to this category.
 Another representative bug is due to incorrect implicit type conversion on string.
 When a string is converted to a signed integer type, it is mistakenly converted to a float type.
 There is no specific description in SQL specification on such cases.
 We will provide detailed analysis in the case study of section~\ref{sec:casestudy} of this type of bugs.
 Three bugs in MySQL (109149, 109837, 109842) and three bugs in TiDB (39260, 40995, 40996) belong to this category.